Art galleries, art museums, and other places to see fine art in Tallahassee and down the road.

 A lively mix of exhibitions from new and nationally known artists.
 Accredited by the American Association of Museums, the Museum’s exhibits range from national-impact, scholarly presentations to the exciting and colorful work of regional artists and students.
 A cheerful place to visit, either by yourself or with a K-12 cast of thousands.
 The Museum has roughly four thousand works of art in its collections.

 Located in the downtown Tallahassee historic district, LeMoyne welcomes over 80,000 visitors annually.
 LeMoyne offers art courses for students with all ranges of abilities, from absolute beginners to established artists.
 Classes are available in ceramics, drawing, painting, photography, and others, and emphasize both the process and production of art.

 Pyramid Incorporated was created in 1994 to serve individuals faced severe developmental barriers.
 Pyramid artists work independently under the guidance of trained professionals, creating original art in a variety of media, including painting, sculpture, costume and fine jewelry and exquisite ceramics.
 Artists regularly exhibit their work throughout central and north Florida and beyond.
 Their work is also available in the form of gallery-quality reproductions and greeting cards.

 A collection of World War II-era warehouses now used as artist studios and small businesses.
 At the entrance is an outdoor sculpture garden; a drive or walk through Railroad Square is an art experience in itself, as the buildings are awash with bright colors and murals.
-Included in the square is a cafe in a real caboose.
 Hosts open studio days, annual festivals, and is extremely popular on First Fridays.